-add tags and printable QR labels for convenient search describe things in detail, including with serial numbers and purchase dates export inventory lists to cloud storage or CSV and PDF files
+add tags and printable QR labels for convenient search describe belongings in detail, including with serial numbers and purchase dates export inventory lists to cloud storage or CSV and PDF files

 Tenants can later use the inventory information from your platform as proof of ownership and even to avoid losing things they may loan to friends or acquaintances.

 When tenants successfully qualify for a rental, they should also plan for moving expenses.
 In the US, these expenses may vary from $1,170 to $5,630 depending on the distance.
 Quite a pretty penny, isn’t it?
 Zumper and Zillow don’t provide a solution to find a mover, but you could do that.
-To help tenants find a mover, think of teaming up with moving platforms such as Unpakt and Ghostruck or partnering with an agency that will offer moving services to users of your app.
+To help tenants find movers, think of teaming up with moving platforms such as Unpakt and Ghostruck or partnering with an agency that will offer moving services to users of your app.

 Support all types of rental payments

 Renters have to pay the rent regularly, right?
 Let them pay directly on your platform by integrating a popular payment gateway like Braintree or Stripe.
 You can find out how to implement payments in our blog post on mobile app payment gateway integrations.

 Tenants will have to connect a credit or debit card or a bank account to make payments on your platform.
 Payments can be for: